mazwat/mazwat.github.io/data-structures-ws.md

 8. Using this **[data set](https://falmouthac-my.sharepoint.com/:x:/g/personal/matt_watkins_falmouth_ac_uk/EewqOswxQWhFrI3gRrhNR8cBoTOgn16HfE4bYFTWkTCl0g?e=FMdSYG)** which is in CSV format.
 9. Develop a method to **parse** the data in the file using a **struct** into either **Unity** or a **VS Console App**.
-10. If your using a Unity here's a clue for parsing the data:
+10. If your using a Unity here's a clue for parsing the data.
+It reads all the contents of a file into a single string, splits that string into an array of lines, take the first line and splits it on commas, and converts the first value in the split array to a string.:
 ```c#
      var fileData : String  = System.IO.File.ReadAllText(path)
      var lines : String[] = fileData.Split("\n"[0]);